Accelerating discovery across scientific disciplines through reproducible workflows with AiiDAlab: Integrated data analysis from experiments

 \section{Integrated data analysis from experiments}

 The original impetus for the development of AiiDAlab was to provide a graphical environment for setting up, submitting, and analyzing computational workflows using AiiDA.
-A key advantage is that all necessary AiiDA components are pre-configured, significantly reducing the effort required to set up a compatible Python environment.
-However, the value of a pre-configured platform like AiiDAlab extends well beyond AiiDA usage alone.
-AiiDAlab can also serve as a ready-to-use environment for experimental data analysis, especially in scenarios where ease of access, reproducibility, and tight integration with experimental infrastructure are key.
-In particular, in this section we discuss how AiiDAlab can streamline experimental data analysis at large-scale facilities, with a focus on neutron experiments at the Paul Scherrer Institut (PSI).
+A key advantage of such an environment is that all necessary AiiDA components (Python environment, PostgreSQL database, RabbitMQ message broker, and user profile) are pre-configured, significantly reducing the effort required to set up an AiiDA-compatible environment.
+However, beyond serving as a pre-configured AiiDA environment, AiiDAlab can also serve as a ready-to-use environment for experimental data analysis, especially in scenarios where ease of access, reproducibility, and tight integration with experimental infrastructure are key.
+In this section, we discuss how AiiDAlab can streamline experimental data analysis at large-scale facilities, with a focus on neutron experiments.

-One concrete example is the Multiplexing Spectrometer CAMEA~\cite{CAMEA_2023}, operated at the SINQ spallation source at PSI.
-CAMEA is optimized for energy-resolved detection of in-plane scattered neutrons and is used to map large (\textbf{q}, $\omega$) energy regions in neutron excitation studies.
-Typically, visiting users must configure their laptops with the software stack needed for data analysis (using MJOLNIR~\cite{jakob_lass_2024_13772982}, a code developed specifically for CAMEA data analysis).
-This process often happens under tight time constraints, as on-the-fly analysis is critical for steering the experiment within the short beamtime window.
-The post-experiment analysis is hindered by limited access to raw data, which is often transferred via external drives and may no longer be reachable once the user leaves the PSI network, especially due to required VPN or data access policy constraints.
+At the Paul Scherrer Institute's (PSI) Swiss Spallation Neutron Source (SINQ), the Multiplexing Spectrometer CAMEA~\cite{CAMEA_2023} has been optimized for energy-resolved detection of in-plane scattered neutrons and is used to map large (\textbf{q}, $\omega$) energy regions in neutron excitation studies.
+Like many of PSI's facilities, SINQ instruments, including CAMEA, are offered as a user facility, allowing research groups to use its neutron instruments by applying for beamtime.
+To use CAMEA, visiting researchers must first configure their laptops with the software stack needed for data analysis (using the dedicated in-house code MJOLNIR~\cite{jakob_lass_2024_13772982}).
+This process often takes place under tight time constraints, as on-the-fly analysis is critical for steering the experiment within the short beamtime window.
+The post-experiment analysis is also hindered by limited access to raw data, which is often transferred via external drives and may no longer be reachable once the user leaves the PSI network, especially due to required VPN or data access policy constraints.
 Moreover, configuring MJOLNIR on each user’s machine is a challenge, as it depends on Python environments, system configurations, and the user's technical expertise.
-Hardware limitations, operating system incompatibilities, or restricted administrative rights often make installation and use difficult or impossible.
+Hardware limitations, operating system incompatibilities, or restricted administrative rights exacerbate the matter further, making installation and use difficult or impossible.